-ECA-guaranteed financings 2008-Airbus A330 and A320 family aircraft - In December 2008, we entered into a \$1.4 billion export credit facility for the financing of up to 15 Airbus A330 aircraft.
-From time to time since 2008, the export credit facility has been further amended to cover certain additional Airbus A330 and A320 family aircraft and an ECA capital markets transaction in relation to three A330 aircraft.
-The maximum size of the facility was increased to \$1.6 billion.
+General.
+In December 2008, we entered into a \$1.4 billion export credit facility for the financing of up to 15 Airbus A330 aircraft.
+Funding under the facility is provided by commercial banks, but the repayment is guaranteed by the ECA.
+From time to time since 2008, the export credit facility has been